Omar-p/learning-notes/aws/aws.md

   - IAM policy(iam let u create it) [object or document]:
     - used to allow or deny access to aws services when and only when they're attached to IAM USERS, GROUPS OR ROLES.
-    - policy on their own do nothing they simply define, allow or deny rights to a certain  services when you attach<br> the policies to other identities. so users, groups and roles do they have any effect.
+    - policy on their own do nothing they simply define, allow or deny rights to certain services when you attach<br> the policies to other identities. so users, groups and roles do they have any effect.

   - IAM has 3 main jobs:
     - 1- Manage Identities- And ID Provider(IDP)